Chatbot conversations

 Top bar:

-- View purchase button (if status is Purchased)
+- View Purchase button (if status is Purchased)

-- Event name or "General" (homepage)
+- Event name or "General site chat" (homepage)

 - Navigation: Previous/Next arrows + unread count

-- Mark as unread button
+- Mark as Unread button

 Chat interface (center):